 The abundance of highways does not tell the whole story.
 The traffic around Arundel Mills Mall can be stifling.
 You can expect to sit through many lights just to make simple and small turns.
 Weekend games will be worse than weekday games.
 Plan your trips accordingly, as you may need to be patient for the most simple of rides.

 Parking at the stadium is plentiful and free.

 Games are free to attend, and there are no other costs associated with the stadium, so the value for the fans is very good.
-If a good local team is in town, or one of the powerhouse programs are playing, such as Bethune-Cookman, fans will be rewarded with some good baseball skills with very little investment.
+If a good local team is in town, or one of the powerhouse programs is playing, fans will be rewarded with some good baseball skills with very little investment.